Sage-Bionetworks/DCA-Data-Ingress-Docs/README.md

 ### Use Docker
 1. Install Docker and `docker-compose`.

-2. Run `docker-compose up` from within repository to launch Jekyll Docker container.
+2. Run `docker compose up -d` from within repository to launch Jekyll Docker container.

 3. Access the local preview of the documentation at http://127.0.0.1:4000.